canada-ca/canada-ca.github.io/_posts/2017-08-09-evidence-based-template-designs.markdown

 categories: category
 lang: en
 ---
-During our optimization project with Innovation, Science and Economic Development Canada (ISED) and Canada Revenue Agency (CRA), the TBS User Experience Optimization Team created a simplified sequential pattern for topic pages that can be used for any high-level complex step by step sequence.
+One of the key aspects of the Canada.ca design is a consistent template for topic pages, which group related services and information to help citizens find where to start and complete their tasks with the federal government.
+As an outcome of our optimization project for starting a business with Innovation, Science and Economic Development Canada (ISED) and Canada Revenue Agency (CRA), the TBS User Experience Optimization Team created a simplified sequential pattern for topic pages that can be used for any high-level complex step by step sequence.

 ## Topic pages fill the cracks between departments